GLOBAL MARKETS-Global equities waver, oil up as investors weigh Omicron impact | Business

 GLOBAL MARKETS-Global equities waver, oil up as investors weigh Omicron impact

-Major global stock indexes were mixed on Wednesday as uncertainty over the surge in Omicron variant infections tempered optimism that harsh new curbs on business and travel may not be needed.
-After a weak session in Asian stock markets, European stock markets traded mixed.
+Major global stock indexes closed mixed on Wednesday as uncertainty over the surge in Omicron variant infections tempered optimism that harsh new curbs on business and travel may not be needed.
+After a weak session in Asian shares, European stock markets traded mixed.

-The Dow Jones industrial average edged toward an all-time high on strong U.S. retail sales.
-The Dow has risen six straight trading days, marking the longest streak of gains since a seven-session run from March 5 to March 15 of this year.
-However, the S&P 500 the Nasdaq Composite edged lower.
+The Dow Jones industrial average and S&P 500 index closed at all-time highs on strong U.S. retail sales.
+The Dow has risen six straight trading days, in the longest winning streak since a seven-session run from March 5-15 this year.
+However, the Nasdaq Composite edged lower.

 Some early studies showing a reduced risk of hospitalization in Omicron cases have eased concerns over the travel disruptions and powered the S&P 500 to record highs this week.
 "The market started to recognize that the Omicron variant was in a strange way good news," said Jay Hatfield, founder and chief executive of Infrastructure Capital Management in New York.